What are compute targets in Azure Machine Learning?

 These series are retiring on August 31, 2024:

 When you select a node size for a managed compute resource in Azure Machine Learning, you can choose from among select VM sizes available in Azure.
 Azure offers a range of sizes for Linux and Windows for different workloads.
 To learn more, see VM types and sizes.

 There are a few exceptions and limitations to choosing a VM size:

 - Some VM series aren't supported in Azure Machine Learning.

-- There are some VM series, such as GPUs and other special SKUs, which may not initially appear in your list of available VMs.
+- Some VM series, such as GPUs and other special SKUs, might not initially appear in your list of available VMs.
 But you can still use them, once you request a quota change.
-For more information about requesting quotas, see Request quota increases.
+For more information about requesting quotas, see Request quota and limit increases.
 See the following table to learn more about supported series.

 |Supported VM series||Category||Supported by|